robhicks/htmldiff.js/README.md

-# htmldiff.mjs
+# htmldiff-mjs

 ### HTML Diffing in JavaScript

 [![Build Status](https://secure.travis-ci.org/robhicks/htmldiff.mjs.png)](http://travis-ci.org/robhicks/htmldiff.mjs)

-`htmldiff.mjs` is a EmcaScript 2015 port of https://github.com/tnwinc/htmldiff.js which is a port of https://github.com/myobie/htmldiff.
+`htmldiff-mjs` is a EmcaScript 2015 port of https://github.com/tnwinc/htmldiff.js which is a port of https://github.com/myobie/htmldiff.

 This is diffing that understands HTML.
 Best suited for cases when you want to show a diff of user-generated HTML (like from a wysiwyg editor).